American University of Sharjah

 98 subject areas spanning engineering, sciences, arts, and humanities.

-Mathematics (MTH) has the most sections of any subject — over 5,500 across 20 years — because nearly every student takes multiple math courses.
-The next largest subjects are Civil Engineering (CVE), Mechanical Engineering (MCE), and Electrical Engineering (ELE), reflecting AUS's strong engineering focus.
+Mathematics (MTH) runs the most sections of any subject, over 5,500 across 20 years, because almost every student takes several math courses.
+Civil (CVE), Mechanical (MCE), and Electrical Engineering (ELE) come next.
+AUS is an engineering school at heart, and the subject list shows it.

-Each cell shows the number of sections a subject offered in a given year.
+Each cell is the number of sections a subject offered in a given year.
 Darker red means more sections.
-You can see the overall growth pattern clearly — most subjects get darker as you move from left to right.
+The growth is easy to spot: most rows get darker from left to right.

 03 — Academic Levels